dpmus/tools/README.md

 - Draft first, format later
 - Markdown text files are small
 - Citation management
-  - You can curate your bibliography in a BibTex file, embed citation keys into your Markdown manuscript, and then compile the citations automatically as part of the export process
+  - You can curate your bibliography in a `BibTex` file, embed citation keys into your Markdown manuscript, and then compile the citations automatically as part of the export process
 - Sync, version control, collaboration with `git` and [GitHub](https://github.com)
-- Easy export to a variety of formats: DOCX for publishers, PDF for printing, HTML for web
+- Easy export to a variety of formats: `.docx` for publishers, `.pdf` for printing, `.html` for web
-- Outputs accessible DOCX files with Styles used correctly
+- Outputs accessible `.docx` files with Styles used correctly
 - Markdown is spreading (Zotero, Obsidian, web developing)
 - Learn digital humanities tools
 - Open source tools are free to use and privacy-friendly